oslabs-beta/kQ/README.md

 ## Overview

-- Monitor your Kafka application in real-time to find weaknesses and vulnerabilities
+- Monitor your Kafka application in real-time to diagnose vulnerabilities and improve system health
 - Track key metrics like data size, processing time, and pending duration for producers and consumers
 - Integrate kafkaQ with your application in a matter of minutes
 - Compatible with the KafkaJS API for Node.js backends